Six Artistic Things to Do in Columbia SC

 Sundays are free every week at Columbia Museum of Art on downtown Columbia's historic Main Street.
 While ancient to contemporary art is on display in the museum's permanent collection, the CMA also features rotating exhibits, such as the current Picasso: Master Prints, Found in Translation: The Geometric Abstraction of Steven Naifeh opening May 18 and Annie Liebovitz: Pilgrimage coming in Fall 2013.

 Columbia, SC offers even more free options for the art enthusiast, with public art peppered throughout downtown Columbia.
 Take the Columbia Metropolitan Convention Center's Self-Guided Art Tour, featuring work from local artists inspired by Columbia's three rivers and brick masonry.
 You can then walk down to Vista Station, where murals depict the trains that came through Vista Station in the 20th century.
 If you love the University of South Carolina Gamecocks, then you will want your picture taken beside the large garnet and black rooster outside downtown Columbia's Mellow Mushroom Pizza.

-Find all types of art at one of Columbia, SC's many galleries and artist studios: City Art Gallery, Carol Saunders Gallery, The Gallery at DuPre, Vista Studios/Gallery 80808, Lewis + Clark, if ART Gallery, One Eared Cow Glass, Inc., Art Studios in the Arcade, and Tapp's Arts Center.
+Find all types of art at one of Columbia, SC's many galleries and artist studios: City Art Gallery, Carol Saunders Gallery, The Gallery at DuPre, Vista Studios/Gallery 80808, Lewis + Clark, if ART Gallery, One Eared Cow Glass, Inc., and Art Studios in the Arcade.

 You can enjoy a cup of coffee or a glass of wine while surrounded by art at one of Columbia, SC's cafes.
 Find art and drinks at Cool Beans, Cafe Strudel, Wine Down on Main and The Gallery at Nonnah's.